wjziv/wjziv.github.io/content/post/20200103-squid-proxy.md

 The goal of these instrctions is to create a functional proxy VM on GCP.

-___
-Setting up the port rules:
+## Port Rules

-With you VM already created and tagged correctly, navigate to `VPC Network` > `Firewall Rules`.
+With your VM already created and tagged correctly, navigate to `VPC Network` > `Firewall Rules`.
 Here, a number of networking rules have been created.
 We will be editing the HTTP/S port rules.

 - default-allow-http
 - default-allow-https

 Within both of these  rules, add `3128` to the `tcp` and `udp` port lists.

-___
-Setting up the VM:
+## VM Creation

 Within CentOS 8, Squid comes with the basic repositories.
 Beyond the amount of RAM you provide your server (and therefore your users), there are no dependencies to consider.
 Squid is already a part of the basic Repositories which come with the OS.